exercism/ruby/exercises/concept/instance-variables/.docs/instructions.md

 ## 3. What is the ride pass' id

 Not all attendees have bought a ride pass, but we need to know if they have a pass or not.
-Implement the `pass_id` getter for the `Attendee` class, it should return the instance's pass_id or `nil` if the Attendee doesn't have one.
+Implement the `Attendee#pass_id` getter for the `Attendee` class, it should return the instance's pass_id or `nil` if the Attendee doesn't have one.

 ```ruby
 Attendee.new(106).pass_id